ebuchman/blog/content/posts/velocity.md

 in the money supply at the level below.
 Thus the velocity of money reflects the evolution of money's structure.

-Historically, when money was largely gold and silver coins, velocity was structurally constrained by the limited availability of small coins (see [The Big Problem of Small Change]).
-The smallest coins were commonly larger than a day's or even a week's worth of transactions.
+Historically, when money was largely gold and silver coins, velocity was structurally constrained by the limited availability of small coins.[^making money] The smallest coins were commonly larger than a day's or even a week's worth of transactions.
 And even if there were smaller denomination coins, the prohibitive cost of making them typically meant there weren't enough.
-Thus, certain kinds of spending that people would have liked to engage in were structurally restricted, since the denominations of currency simply did not exist to facilitate them.
+Thus, while the coins that did exist might have circulated with high velocity, certain kinds of spending that people would have liked to engage in were structurally restricted, since the denominations of currency simply did not exist to facilitate them.
 They would have to resort to barter, or to local credit relationships (running up tabs), which might provide some relief, but were still severely limited.

-Banking as an institution would come to resolve this particular constraint on velocity by moving us away from coins towards accounts, and through a couple centuries of inflation that have made the price of daily transactions much larger than the smallest units of money.
-But even still, certain transactions are infeasible, like so-called "micro transactions".
-This is a structural constraint on velocity due to the virtual impossibility of sending high volumes of small transactions in the current configuration of the payments system.
-And this constraint on velocity appears to pose a serious impediment to alternative, and perhaps more responsible, commercialization strategies for digital IP.
+Fiat money and banking institutions would come to resolve this particular constraint on the payments system by moving us away from coins towards accounts, and through a couple centuries of inflation that have made the price of daily transactions much larger than the smallest units of money.
+Perhaps ironically, despite major improvements in the payment system, aggregate velocity appears to have actually fallen as we entered the modern period, as the increased monetization of society meant people increased their overall demand for money balances.
+But even still, certain transactions remain infeasible, like so-called "micro transactions", a structural constraint that stems from the virtual impossibility of sending high volumes of small transactions in the current configuration of the payments system.
+And this constraint appears to pose a serious impediment to alternative, and perhaps more responsible, commercialization strategies for digital IP.
 So velocity, at least its structural determinants, seems to matter.

 ## Clearing The Way

-What other structural constraints might there be on velocity in the modern payments system?
+What other structural constraints might there be in the modern payments system?
 Consider how payment obligations come about in the natural course of doing business.
 Each firm builds up a mix of accounts receivable ("AR") and accounts payable ("AP") with the